Search NWMVCA:

 ARTICLE III: MEMBERSHIP

 Section 5.
-Substaining Associates: Sustaining association may be conferred on a company or corporation with a general interest in the Association and its objectives, and a desire to contribute to the Association's success.
-A firm may qualify as a sustaining associate on an annual basis by contributing a monetary sum to the Association.
-The minimum sum is to be determined by the Executive Committee.
-A Sustaining Associate is entitled to one regular membership.
+Associate Members: Associate Membership may be conferred on a district, organization, company, or corporation with a general interest in the Association and its objectives, and with a desire to contribute to the Association's success.
+A firm may qualify as an Associate Member on an annual basis by contributing a monetary sum to the Association.
+The minimum sum required is to be determined by the Executive Committee.
+An Associate Member is entitled to all the rights and privileges of Regular Members, including voting and holding office.

 ARTICLE IV: MEETINGS